SrikanthBonkuri/Data_Processing-HW1-gapminder/README.md

 Compare the use of linear and log scales for GDP.
 Comment on the relationships that seem significant and any outliers you notice.

 ### Visualization result

+Plotted the linear and log scale graphs to compare

 ![Life expectancy vs GDP](https://user-images.githubusercontent.com/45035308/195228481-506a83f5-49b3-43ff-af4b-f5dbba802033.png)
 ![Life expectancy vs GDP(Log)](https://user-images.githubusercontent.com/45035308/195228499-afa8e467-45bf-439d-87b8-4443654b811b.png)